-Anyone who has ever relocated to another city knows that number crunching before packing up the moving van is the first step.
-After all, knowing how far your paycheck can stretch once you’re in your new city is an important consideration for relocating.
+Anyone who has ever relocated to another city knows that number crunching moving van is the first step.
+After all knowing how far your paycheck can stretch once you’re in your new city is an important consideration for relocating.
 The cost of living in Portland paired with a hot job market and lifestyle makes this city the perfect place to call home.

-If you’re used to affordable housing prices, reasonable grocery bills, and inexpensive health care, you don’t want to be surprised if your new city is much pricier.
-You'll want to make sure you can maintain your current lifestyle if moving from a city like Raleigh, NC, where the cost of living is lower.
-Conversely, if moving from San Francisco, you can sustain a reduction in income without reducing your present lifestyle.
+If you’re used to affordable housing prices reasonable grocery bills and inexpensive health care you don’t want to be surprised if your new city is much pricier.
+You’ll want to make sure you can maintain your current lifestyle from one city to the next.
+Know the cost of living in Portland is just as important to your move as a moving van.

-The Council for Community and Economic Research is a national organization dedicated to economic development and policy research, and it publishes an annual Cost of Living Index that ranks a range of living expenses in major cities.
-The index measures differences between areas in the cost of consumer goods and services, minus taxes and non-consumer expenditures.
+The Council for Community and Economic Research is a national organization dedicated to economic development and policy research.
+It publishes an annual Cost of Living Index.
+The index measures differences between areas in the cost of consumer goods and services minus taxes and non-consumer expenditures.

-Want to know how living in the Portland area compares to other cities?
-Assuming a $60,000 salary in the city you're moving from, we used a salary/cost of living calculator to do the math.
-If you made $60,000 in Atlanta for example, your salary in Portland would need to increase to $75,332 to maintain the same standard of living.
+Want to know how the cost of living in Portland compares to other cities?
+Assuming a $60000 salary in the city you’re moving from we used a salary/cost of living calculator to do the math.
+If you made $60000 in Atlanta for example your salary in Portland would need to increase to $75332 to maintain the same standard of living.
 See the table below for the results from a sampling of other cities.

 |If you’re moving from here….||You’d need to make…|